Like Father Like Son (1987 film): Production

 The project was first announced in January 1987 when it was reported that producers Brian Grazer and David Valdes were interested in casting Kirk Cameron to star opposite Dudley Moore in the film due to the success and popularity of Growing Pains.
 Cameron was unaware of the producer's interest in him for the project and didn't even need to audition and was offered the project outright and accepted as he liked the script and felt it had a good underlying message unlike some of the other scripts he'd been offered.
 Filming took place during hiatus between the second and third seasons of Growing Pains from March through May of that year in San Diego and Los Angeles, California.
 The script went through numerous re-writes prior to production wrapping with even Cameron himself admitting he wasn't sure what the movie was about.

 Reception

 The film received negative reviews, particularly by famed movie critics Gene Siskel and Roger Ebert.
 Ebert called it "one of the most desperately bad comedies I've ever seen", but Siskel showed even more aggressive derision and hatred towards the film, calling it a "cheap marketing decision masquerading as a comedy".
+Metacritic, which uses a weighted average, assigned the film a score of 45 out of 100, based on 9 critics, indicating "mixed or average" reviews.

-Motion picture-historian Leonard Maltin seemed to agree, declaring the film a "BOMB" and adding that "Dudley Moore's mugging talents get a major workout in this hall-of-fame embarrassment."
+Motion picture-historian Leonard Maltin also wrote a negative review, declaring the film a "BOMB" and adding that "Dudley Moore's mugging talents get a major workout in this hall-of-fame embarrassment."

 Conversely, Caryn James of The New York Times wrote that "Dudley Moore and Kirk Cameron are so clever and charming as the mismatched pair that they turn a potential dud into a sweetly engaging film", though she added that "it never fulfills its potential for being a shrewd satire of cross-generational manners".
 Despite the negative reviews, Cameron won the Saturn Award for Best Young Actor.